 I’m now hoping that by writing about my experiences in a series of posts it might help others either grappling with a decision after finishing their undergraduate degree, or indeed those who right now find themselves staring out of the office window, woefully contemplating just how they managed to abandon their values and morals for the £££.
 Or maybe that was just me?!

-Part-time Postgraduate Study
+Part-time Postgraduate Study in the Humanities

 Anecdotally, it’s often the unspoken stigma that puts so many students off from going part-time, and spurs them on instead to accepting a bank loan – anything to avoid coming across as an otherwise satisfied professional who is returning to education for a hobby or to fulfil a personal goal.
 Part-time study therefore carries with it the idea that such students are non-committal and, ultimately, just not good enough.
-While it’s true that their applications weren’t in the top percentile to make them eligible for funding, it doesn’t mean their proposed research is not valid and that undergraduate study has to be the end point of a prospective academic career.
+While it’s true that their applications weren’t in the top percentile to make them eligible for funding, it does not mean that their proposed research is not valid and that undergraduate study has to be the end point of a prospective academic career.
 Cutting applicants off before the Masters level is an incredibly early stage, and more should be done to advise students to pursue their course through different means, or gain the relevant experience to apply again next year.